KamilGlazer/Task/README.md

 <pre><code>git clone https://github.com/KamilGlazer/Task.git
 </code></pre>

-2. Make sure you are in the /Task directory, then enter the following commands in your command line.
+2. Make sure you are in the /Task directory, then enter the following command in your command line.
 <pre><code>docker-compose up --build
 </code></pre>